samvaughan/PyStaff/README.md

 ## Acknowledgements

-A number of functions have been taken from Michele Cappellari's fantastic Penalized Pixel Fitting code (pPXF: available [here](http://www-astro.physics.ox.ac.uk/~mxc/software/)).
+A number of functions are imported from Michele Cappellari's fantastic Penalized Pixel Fitting code (pPXF: [here](http://www-astro.physics.ox.ac.uk/~mxc/software/), available from PyPI).
 I'd also like to thank Charlie Conroy for making available the latest version of the SSP models.

+## Dependencies

+* Python 3
+* Standard scientific python stack (numpy, scipy, matplotlib, astropy)
+* pPXF- 'pip install ppxf'

+You can also run `pip install -r requirements.txt`